Mohab-DataAnalyst/exam-score-prediction/README.md

 # Exam Score Prediction

 This project predicts a student's exam score from study habits, lifestyle factors, attendance, and background information.
-It includes exploratory data analysis, regression modeling, and simple deployment demos using FastAPI and Streamlit.
+It includes exploratory data analysis, regression modeling (linear, lasso, ridge, random forest regressor) through pipelines, and deployment using FastAPI and Streamlit.

 ## Project Overview

 The goal of this project is to estimate student exam performance using machine learning.
-The project starts in a Jupyter Notebook for analysis and modeling, then adds lightweight deployment files so the model can be tested through an API or an interactive web interface.
+The project starts in a Jupyter Notebook for analysis and modeling, then adds deployment files so the model can be tested through an API or an interactive web interface.

 ## Dataset